maebli/maebli.github.io/_posts/2021-02-17-raspberry-pi.markdown

 ```
 ## Trying the examples

-To build the examples, follow the instructions in the dataheet and run cmake and then make in the example directory.
+To build the examples, follow the instructions in the datasheet and run cmake and then make in the example directory.

 ### Blink example